tbngocdoan/sql-for-data-analytics/README.md

 # sql-for-data-analytics
-My SQL learning journey for data analytics in industrial engineering contexts
+My SQL learning journey for Data Analytics from ZERO to HERO